Mr. Peter K McLean

 Peter came to St. Andrew’s after finishing his doctorate at the University of Tennessee, where he researched the population dynamics of black bears in the Great Smoky Mountains.

 During the spring, Peter leads groups of St. Andrew’s students on hiking trips in the Appalachian Mountains, where they have assisted research on denning female bears.
-Peter’s biology students continue major long-term ecological studies of Noxontown Pond and other local environments.
+Peter’s life science students continue major long-term ecological and biodiversity studies of Noxontown Pond and other local environments.
+He helps coordinate the environmental stewards and the School’s sustainability efforts.
+Given his passion for the natural world and his efforts working with others to better appreciate and protect it, he recently was selected as Delaware’s Outstanding Life Science Teacher.

-Peter and his wife, Carol Ann Pala, an information specialist and library director, enjoy biking, photography, gardening, reading and beekeeping.
-They live in one of the farmhouses, one with geothermal heating and cooling, with their two children, Peter and Elsa '14, their cat, Monty, and two golden retrievers, Bella and Bear.
+Peter and his wife, Carol Ann Pala, enjoy biking, photography, gardening, reading and beekeeping.
+They live in one of the School’s farmhouses, one with geothermal heating and cooling, with their two children, Peter and Elsa '14, their cat, Monty, and their golden retriever, Bella.